 If my life was so unbearable that I didn’t want to be in it anymore, what needed to change for me to find my life worth sticking around for?

-To hear more about how I went about figuring out this piece, check out my Life Improvement 101 video class.
+To hear more about how I went about figuring out this piece, check out my Best Life Formula video class.
 (It’s free.)

 2. Believe That You Deserve To Have Your Needs Met And That You Deserve Understanding And Support